eclipse-openj9/openj9-docs/docs/xxnosuballoc32bitmem.md

 **(z/OS&reg; only)**

-When compressed references are used with a 64-bit OpenJ9 VM on z/OS&reg;, this option forces the VM to use 31-bit memory allocation functions provided by z/OS.
+When compressed references are used with a 64-bit Eclipse OpenJ9&trade; VM on z/OS&reg;, this option forces the VM to use 31-bit memory allocation functions provided by z/OS.

 ## Syntax